Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 -----------

-The LED Strip :ref:`Bricklet <primer_bricklets>` can be used to control LED strips and LED pixels that are equipped with the WS2801 LED driver.
+The LED Strip :ref:`Bricklet <primer_bricklets>` can be used to control LED strips and LED pixels that are equipped with the WS2801, WS2811 or WS2812 LED driver.
 It is possible to independently control 320 RGB LEDs (960 individual LEDs) over the connected :ref:`Brick <primer_bricks>`.